NotAlternate/Okeanos/README.md

     - If you want to run Okeanos directly from your shell: <br>
         Try configuring your current shell to include Cargo's binaries in the `PATH` variable (if it wasn't automatically included by `rustup`) by including the following:
         `export PATH="$PATH:$HOME/.cargo/bin"`
+        In your shell's configurations
 - `git` or `gh` ([Github CLI](https://cli.github.com/)) <br> *\* not required if you download the repository via Web or Desktop*

 ## Installation (unstable)

 Currently, there are no stable releases of Okeanos, cloning the repository directly will give you the in-development or unstable version.
-Proceed if you are alright with it.
+Proceed if you are willing to face consequences.

 #### CLONING, BUILDING AND INSTALLING